JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/planning_agent_user_prompt_draft_with_initial_plan.md

 {{}}
 Steps
 Step 1 - #STEP Get the burner inserters and transport belts from the chest at Position(x = 0, y =  1). #STEP
-Step 2 - #STEP Calculate the distance between Position(x = 0, y = 1) and Position(x = 12, y = 1).
+Step 2 - #STEP Calculate the distance between Position(x = 0, y = 1) and Position(x = 12, y = 1) using get_connection_amount function.
 Print out if there are enough transport belts to make the connection #STEP
 Step 2 - #STEP Create a connection that moves iron ore from chest at Position(x=0, y=1) to the furnace at Position(x=12, y=1).
 Check the connection by looking if the furnace has smelted iron plates in it #STEP
 #OUTPUT Connection that moves items from chest at Position(x=0, y=1) to furnace at Position(x=12, y=1) has been created #OUTPUT